Greene's divisive politics face test in Republican primary

 “This is not the time for unserious politicians who just want to hear themselves talk,” Strahan said in one campaign ad, without mentioning Greene by name.
 In another she stated bluntly: “Our current U.S. representative isn’t doing her job.”

 Greene was stripped of her committee assignments last year by House Democrats who accused her of spreading violent and hateful conspiracies.
-In recent months, Greene got banned from Twitter for spreading coronavirus misinformation and spoke at an event organized by a white nationalist where the crowd chanted “Putin!” after Russia's invasion of Ukraine.
+In recent months, Greene got banned from Twitter for spreading coronavirus misinformation.

 Green has been largely unrepentant.
 In a campaign ad posted recently to her Facebook page, she calls Biden and Democratic House Speaker Nancy Pelosi “communist Democrats” who “hate America, hate God and hate our way of life.”